Wednesday, December 3, 2025

 Land Cruise Tour Combo

-I did love the 7-day cruise but would have really enjoyed so time before the trip having more experiences on land.
+I did love the 7-day cruise but would have really enjoyed some time before the trip having more experiences on land.
 With the exception of a quick blur of fur running into the weeds, I never saw a bear, sigh.
 While I don't fancy myself as an intrepid hiker, I'd have loved to have a bit more wilderness exploring.
 When considering any sort of land cruise combo, you have to keep in mind that you not only are you adding cost to your vacation, but most every land cruise tour originates or terminates with a Canadian port.
 This means you'd have to have a current passport in order for us to book this sort of trip for you.

 "No Kings...Crab"